 Spicewood, TX | New Construction

-Every project has an interesting story.
+This home has a particularly interesting story.
 This house was designed to be nestled into mature oak trees – only to have a tornado go directly through the site the day before framing began!
 Many trees were damaged or destroyed.
 However, the home was designed to perform well in the Texas heat whether trees were present or not…

 - Site: Rural homestead.
 Home placed overlooking creek and nestled into mature Live Oak trees which serve as a visual screens, passive solar devices (breezes flow through shade prior to passing through home), and space creating natural features

-- Building Methodology: Conventional wood framing with supplemental steel at porches; Standard-sized building materials minimize waste and costs; Continuous thermal envelope (rigid outsulation + foam infill); all mechanical devices are centrally located within the envelope.
+- Building Methodology: Conventional wood framing with supplemental steel at porches; Standard-sized building materials minimize waste and costs; Continuous thermal envelope; all mechanical devices are centrally located within the envelope.
 Thermally broken aluminum windows and doors.

 - Durability: Exterior stucco; cementitious siding and stained wood soffits; pre-engineered wood floors throughout

-- Water strategies: water and wastewater treated on site (no energy used to pump water to or from site); Shed roof simplifies rainwater collection and contributes approximately 2800 gallons per inch of rain – all water used in home is rainwater (tentative).
+- Water strategies: water and wastewater treated on site (no energy used to pump water to or from site); Shed roof simplifies rainwater collection and is designed to contribute approximately 2800 gallons per inch of rain (future rainwater harvesting system).
 Low water use plumbing fixtures; tankless water heaters with circulating pumps for different living zones.